umd-mith/airwaves/src/pages/exhibits/russo.md

   - image: ../../../static/images/npr-model.png
     title: A﻿ Model for a National Public Radio System, Hartford N. Gunn, Jr.
       <https://www.unlockingtheairwaves.org/document/naeb-b093-f02/#131>
+  - image: ../../../static/images/president-johnson-signs-public-broadcasting-law_orig.jpg
+    title: President Lyndon Johnson signs the Public Broadcasting Act on November 7, 1967.
+Yoichi Okamoto, LBJ Library.
+related:
+  - url: /exhibits/clatworthy/
+    title: Pioneers and Protectors of PBS Journalism
+    description: Just a few years after its launch in October 1970, the Public Broadcasting Service (PBS) found itself being targeted by President Richard Nixon who requested that "all funds for Public Broadcasting be cut immediately."
+How did a non-commercial broadcaster with deep educational roots run afoul of the most powerful man on earth so early in its existence, and what individuals and institutions may have played a role in initiating or navigating the crisis?
+At least three relevant historical figures—as well as a legendary adversary—are documented in the BAVD collection.
+The dedication and contributions of Fred W. Friendly, Robert
+      F. Schenkkan, and Hartford N. Gunn, Jr. live on in the system’s ongoing commitment to journalistic integrity.
+  - url: /exhibits/origins-of-the-naeb-and-educational-media/
+    title: Origins of the NAEB and Educational Media
+    description: >+
+      Affiliates of the National Association of Educational Broadcasters (NAEB) built American public media between 1925 and 1967, making it one of the central trade organizations of American media history.
+Its history gives us an opportunity to trace the key players, events, and content that engendered our community, public, and distance learning institutions.

 relatedExt:
   - title: Edwin Burrows
     url: https://bavd.unlockingtheairwaves.org/entity/Q103208872